AljoschaMeyer/yamf-hash/README.md

 ## Binary Encoding

 The binary encoding of a yamf-hash is the binary [stlv](https://github.com/AljoschaMeyer/stlv) encoding with the numeric id from the above table as the type, and the digest as the value.

+A *canonic binary yamf-hash* uses the canonic binary encoding of the stlv.